 The Career Technical programs of the district are a primary means for promoting and supporting activities that incorporate experiential learning while promoting in-demand skills attainment.
-New program academies were recently started in Pre-Engineering/Robotics and Teaching/Training in response to occupational and industry needs in our area.
-Also the new Fire academy was fully implemented during the 2019-2020 school year.
-The district is continuing to pursue a new Video program for the 2021-2022 school year.
+Program academies are being utilized for Pre-Engineering/Robotics and Teaching/Training in response to occupational and industry needs in our area.
+A Fire academy is also being piloted and developed based on local labor needs.
 These academies join the already existing and relatively new academies in Health Science (another high demand occupational area) and the Performing Arts.
 Additional experiential learning rich programs are in place for Business, Electricity, HVACR, Cosmetology/Barbering, Fashion, Marketing, and Automotive Service.
 Student acquisition of meaningful business recognized credentials from providers such as NCCER, ASE, Adobe, and Microsoft is increasing in the district.
-Opportunities are provided for experiential learning for students through live work projects, internships, mock interview, job shadowing, and Coop employment.
-The Career Technical programs of the district are a primary means for promoting and supporting activities that incorporate experiential learning while promoting in-demand skills attainment.
+Opportunities are provided for experiential learning for students through live work projects, internships, mock interviews, job shadowing, and Coop employment.
+The Career Technical programs of the district are a primary means for promoting and supporting activities that incorporate experiential learning while promoting indemand skills attainment.

 16. Sec.
-1112(b)(13)(A)
+1112(b)(12)(B)